chrisgit/chefspec-testing/03_stubbing_02/README.md

 (cont.)
 Problem: We want to stub File.exist? and use fauxhai to spoof our platform.

-So the first thing we wanted to resolve was the call of
+So the first thing we wanted to resolve was the use of .and_call_original

 ````
 allow(File).to receive(:exists?).with(anything).and_call_original
 ````

-To do that we could make a subtle change so that we could simplify the stubbing of File.exists? and not specify a parameter
+To do that we could make a subtle change so that we  simplify the stubbing of File.exists? and not specify anything as a parameter
 ````
 allow(File).to receive(:exists?).and_call_original
 ````